bnorton/super-node/README.md

 #Super Node is for fetching content.

 ####Objectives and Goals:
-The goal of the internal queueing structure is to:
+The goal of the Super Node project is to provide a decoupled architecture for performing and parsing asynchronous HTTP requests.

+####Technical details:
+The internal queueing structure accomplishes two goals:

-1. Maximize the amount of and timeliness of data.
+1. Maximizes the amount of and timeliness of data.
-2. Decouple HTTP requests from any storage/business logic.
+2. Decouples HTTP requests from any storage/business logic.

 Has multiple levels of priority queues that can maintain a strict SLA of content delivery.